How to buy

 Our gallery is in central London, close to Oxford Circus.
 We are open by appointment only so please email or call before you come.

 Payment can be made by bank transfer, or by Visa, MasterCard or American Express.
-Transferwise is another good way to pay & is increasingly popular for international payments.
+Transferwise, now known as Wise, is another good way to pay & is increasingly popular for international payments.
 It tends to be faster and cheaper than using bank-to-bank transfers.
 We do not accept Paypal.

 We ship to all countries.
 Indeed, most of our clients are outside the UK, particularly they are in the US, Europe, Australia, China, Singapore and Malaysia.
 But we have clients in many other countries too.

 We use a professional shipping agent to send all items outside the UK and this company utilises DHL, Fedex and equivalent courier services for the actual shipping.

 We enjoy a very good reputation and sell to private collectors and to museums and similar institutions worldwide.
 The British Museum, the Asian Art Museum of San Francisco, the National Gallery of Australia, and the Asian Civilisations Museum in Singapore are among the well-known institutions that have brought from us.
 We are not merely a website – we have well-established physical premises that are open to the public, and we comply with and are subject to UK law.